 Course material will be made to challenge the reading and writing abilities of the students.
-Focusing primarily (but not solely) upon the literature of America from the Colonial Period to the Modern Period (around the early 20th century), this course invites the student to contemplate the relevance of American history on our country's literature as well as some uniquely American themes.
+Focusing primarily (but not solely) upon the literature of America from the Colonial Period to the Modern Period , this course invites the student to contemplate the relevance of American history on our country's literature as well as some uniquely American themes within a global content.
 Additionally, the student will continue to work on his SAT strategies, vocabulary development, oral presentation skills, and independent electronic research techniques.
 This course aims to see the student become a fully active, independent learner as well as a skilled communicator of the written and the spoken word.

 The course content is the same as the honors track.
 The material is covered at a slightly slower pace.
 The extra reading and writing assignments will be fewer.
 This course is designed for the college-bound student.

-Focusing primarily (but not solely) upon the literature of America from the Colonial Period to the Modern Period (around the early 20th century), this course invites the student to contemplate the relevance of American history on our country's literature as well as some uniquely American themes.
-Additionally, the student will continue to work on his SAT strategies, vocabulary development, oral presentation skills, and independent electronic research techniques.
+The course content is similar to the College Prep course, although the reading and writing assignments will be adjusted to meet student's needs.
+This course is designed for the college-bound student.